Ethnobotany

-Ethnobotany simply means ... investigating plants used by societies in various parts of the world.
+Ethnobotany is an interdisciplinary field at the interface of natural and social sciences that studies the relationships between humans and plants.
+It focuses on traditional knowledge of how plants are used, managed, and perceived in human societies.
+Ethnobotany integrates knowledge from botany, anthropology, ecology, and chemistry to study plant-related customs across cultures.
+Researchers in this field document and analyze how different societies use local flora for various purposes, including medicine, food, religious use, intoxicants, building materials, fuels and clothing.
+Richard Evans Schultes, often referred to as the "father of ethnobotany", provided an early definition of the discipline:

-Since the time of Schultes, the field of ethnobotany has grown from simply acquiring ethnobotanical knowledge to that of applying it to a modern society, primarily in the form of pharmaceuticals.
-Intellectual property rights and benefit-sharing arrangements are important issues in ethnobotany.
+Since Schultes' time, ethnobotany has evolved from primarily documenting traditional plant knowledge to applying this information in modern contexts, particularly in pharmaceutical development.
+The field now addresses complex issues such as intellectual property rights and equitable benefit-sharing arrangements arising from the use of traditional knowledge.

 History

 The idea of ethnobotany was first proposed by the early 20th century botanist John William Harshberger.
 While Harshberger did perform ethnobotanical research extensively, including in areas such as North Africa, Mexico, Scandinavia, and Pennsylvania, it was not until Richard Evans Schultes began his trips into the Amazon that ethnobotany became a more well known science.
 However, the practice of ethnobotany is thought to have much earlier origins in the first century AD when a Greek physician by the name of Pedanius Dioscorides wrote an extensive botanical text detailing the medical and culinary properties of "over 600 mediterranean plants" named De Materia Medica.
 Historians note that Dioscorides wrote about traveling often throughout the Roman empire, including regions such as "Greece, Crete, Egypt, and Petra", and in doing so obtained substantial knowledge about the local plants and their useful properties.
 European botanical knowledge drastically expanded once the New World was discovered due to ethnobotany.
 This expansion in knowledge can primarily be attributed to the substantial influx of new plants from the Americas, including crops such as potatoes, peanuts, avocados, and tomatoes.
 The French explorer Jacques Cartier learned a cure for scurvy (a tea made from the needles of a coniferous tree, likely spruce) from a local Iroquois tribe.